geeooleea/scuttlebutt/README.md

 * Scuttlebutt with scuttle-depth ordering
 * Precise reconciliation with precise-oldest ordering
-* Precise reconciliation with precise-newest ordering Each experiment runs on a network of 128 nodes, each holdin 64 key-value mappings.
+* Precise reconciliation with precise-newest ordering

+Each experiment runs on a network of 128 nodes, each holding 64 key-value mappings.